swiss-seismological-service/scrtdd/README.md

 ## 1. Multi-event relocation

-Quick summary:
+Long story short:

-* Use `sclistorg` command to select the events to be relocated
+* Use `sclistorg` command to select the events to be relocated.
+E.g. `sclistorg [options] > myCatalog.csv`

 * Create a `scrtdd` profile (e.g. use `scconfig` GUI).
-The profile will contain the settings for the relocation: the default values provided by `scrtdd` are just fine.
+The profile will contain the settings for the relocation: the default values provided by `scrtdd` are meant to be a good starting choice, so there is no need to tweak every parameter.
 However with big datasets it is advised to set `doubleDifferenceObservations.maxNumNeigh` to some number and `doubleDifferenceObservations.numEllipsoids` to 0 to avoid huge processing time.
 Also it is a good choice to configure a custom velocity model (`solver.travelTimeTable`)

-* Use `scrtdd --reloc-catalog [...]` to relocate the events
+* Use `scrtdd` to relocate the events.
+E.g. `scrtdd --reloc-catalog  myCatalog.csv --profile myProfile [db and waveforms options]`

-* Use the relocation output (*reloc-event.csv*, *reloc-phase.csv* and *reloc-stations.csv*) as you please
+* Use the relocation output (`reloc-event.csv`, `reloc-phase.csv` and `reloc-stations.csv`) as you please

-### 1.0 The long story
+### The long story

 The multi-event relocation consists of two steps: selecting the candidate origins and using `scrtdd` to relocate those.
 For the former task an utility `sclistorg` might come in handy.
 For the latter we need to configure a `scrtdd` profile where the relocation options are stored and then run the command line option `--reloc-catalog`.
 That's it.